djtodoro/dart-lldb/README.md

 ## Integration with Dart VM

 This plugin works with Dart's JIT compiler.
 The Dart VM must be compiled with GDB JIT interface support and run with the `--gdb-jit-interface` flag.

+TODO: Add patch for Dart project here, that introduces `--gdb-jit-interface`.